-Figure 34 shows the comparison of the new evaluations with the previous IAEA 1999 library and the measured data for $(\gamma, 1nX)$, photo-fission and (γ, xn) reactions.
+Figures 42 and 43 show the comparison of the new evaluations with the previous IAEA 1999 library and the measured data for $(\gamma, 1nX)$, photo-fission and (γ, xn) reactions.
 The $(\gamma, 1nX)$ reaction cross section in the previous library shifts slightly to the lower energy region, relative to the measured data.
 The photo-fission cross sections are almost consistent with each other.
 The accuracy of this reaction cross section may be important for the development of inspection technology for nuclear fuel material.
 The small bump seen around 20 MeV comes from the contribution of third chance fission.
 This is not seen in the previous evaluation.
 The (γ, xn) reaction cross section has a contribution of fission neutrons as well as neutron emission cross sections multiplied by neutron multiplicity.
-The present (γ, xn) reaction cross section reproduces well the data of Berman et al. [148].
+The present (γ, xn) reaction cross section reproduces well the data of Berman et al. [149].
 In contrast, the data in the previous library are lower than the measured data.
-This is attributed to the smaller $(\gamma, 2nX)$ reaction cross section.